Terms & Conditions

 You may opt out of the correlation of passive activity data by turning off cookies in your browser.
 Please note however that disabling cookies may result in a reduction of available functionality on our site including but not limited to the loss of the ability to post comments and vote on content.

 When you supply us with your email address you may be asked to opt in to receive marketing information by e-mail or other means.

-You will be given the opportunity to opt out from receiving further communications from us in accordance with this policy each time we send you information for which you have opted in.
+You will be allowed to opt-out from receiving further communications from us by this policy each time we send you information for which you have opted in.
 This comes in the form of an ‘unsubscribe’ link, generally in the footer and/or header of each email.

-If you receive any communication purporting to be connected with us or our products or services that you believe has been sent to you other than in accordance with this policy, or in breach of any law, please contact us immediately as outlined in section 10.
+If you receive any communication purporting to be connected with us or our products or services that you believe has been sent to you other than by this policy, or in breach of any law, please contact us immediately as outlined in section 10.

 8. Information management and security

-With the exclusion of information supplied for publication (as outlined in section 5), we will take all reasonable steps to ensure that the personal information we hold is not lost, misused, or inadvertently provided to unauthorised third parties, including by means of firewalls, password locking, truncation of credit card data, encryption of data in transit, and secured servers.
+With the exclusion of information supplied for publication (as outlined in section 5), we will take all reasonable steps to ensure that the personal information we hold is not lost, misused, or inadvertently provided to unauthorised third parties, including using firewalls, password locking, truncation of credit card data, encryption of data in transit, and secured servers.

 You agree that we are not responsible for the privacy or security practices of any third party and that the collection and use of your information by third parties may be subject to separate privacy and security policies.